-In addition to developing the Code of Hearing Officer Conduct, the chief ALJ plays an on-going role in administering the code.
+In addition to developing the Code of Hearing Officer Conduct, the chief ALJ plays a role in administering the code.
 By statute, complaints alleging violation of the code must be considered by the chief ALJ, who determines whether they meet the standard for referral to the attorney general for investigation.
 Under the code, mitigation of an alleged violation may exist if the accused hearing officer relied upon a written opinion from the chief ALJ or the attorney general.
 The chief ALJ, therefore, must field questions from hearing officers about code compliance requirements and, in appropriate circumstances, issue written opinions.

-In 2012, no complaints of violation of the Code of Hearing Officer Conduct were filed with the chief ALJ.
-The chief ALJ fielded a few questions about code requirements but issued no formal or written informal opinions.
+In 2013, no complaints of violation of the Code of Hearing Officer Conduct were filed with the chief ALJ.
+The chief ALJ fielded a few questions about code requirements and issued one formal opinion.